uzh-rpg/dsec-det/readme.md

 </p>

 This page contains utility functions to use the DSEC-Detection datast.
 It is based off of the original DSEC dataset, but has added object detections in the left camera view.
+A preview of these labels, and download links can be found [here](https://dsec.ifi.uzh.ch/dsec-detection/).
 When using this dataset please cite the following two papers:

 [Daniel Gehrig](https://danielgehrig18.github.io/), [Davide Scaramuzza](http://rpg.ifi.uzh.ch/people_scaramuzza.html),
 "Low Latency Automotive Vision with Event Cameras", Nature, 2024 [Open Access PDF](https://www.nature.com/articles/s41586-024-07409-w).